 Coffee Museum Dubai

-Coffee is loved worldwide and has been part of the culture of the Middle East for many years.
+Coffee is loved worldwide and has been part of the Middle East’s culture for many years.
 The first-ever committed coffee museum in the world welcomes Al Fahidi, the ancient district of Dubai.
-In the back street of the village is Dubai Coffee Museum.
-The central courtyard home from the museum donation shop opens with a labyrinth with small rooms and Majlis of exciting objects.
+In the back street of the village is the Dubai Coffee Museum.
+The central courtyard, home to the museum donation shop, opens with a labyrinth of small rooms and Majlis of exciting objects.
 The gate to the general public remains open to the museum.

 Not only regional but international coffee history is seen in the city.
 The original beginning of the museum concluded with a little drinking and the development of objects.
 The museum’s lower level is currently split into rising interest in traffic according to similar coffee beverage traditions.
 Ethiopia is a whole topic of the courtyard, where traditional Ethiopian methods are shared among the people to experience the coffee roasting beans.
 One of the draws is the Egyptian baristas, too.
 There is also an Emirati-like majlis in the coffee museum.
 There are small display rooms of items and antiquities in the courtyard.